-Under the Share Option Scheme, the board of directors of Wah Nam International may grant options to Eligible Participants to subscribe for Wah Nam International Shares.
-The board of directors of Wah Nam International may grant Wah Nam International Scheme Options to any Eligible Participants and set the exercise price, expiry date, a minimum period for which an option must be held before it can be exercised, performance targets (if any) which must be achieved before it can be exercised and other conditions applying to the options.
+Under the Share Option Scheme, the Board may grant options to Eligible Participants to subscribe for Shares.
+The Board may grant Scheme Options to any Eligible Participants and set the exercise price, expiry date, a minimum period for which an option must be held before it can be exercised, performance targets (if any) which must be achieved before it can be exercised and other conditions applying to the options.

-Wah Nam International Scheme Options are not, and will not be listed on the HKEx or the ASX.
+Scheme Options are not, and will not be, listed on the HKEx or the ASX.